onebeyond/rascal/README.md

 1. Publications
 1. Subscriptions

-A publication is a named configuration for publishing a message, including the destination queue or exchange, routing configuration, encryption profile and reliability guarantees, message options, etc.

-A subscription is a named configuration for consuming messages, including the source queue, encryption profile, content encoding, delivery options (e.g. acknowledgement handling and prefetch), etc.

-These must be defined in config and supplied when creating the Rascal broker.
+A **publication** is a named configuration for publishing a message, including the destination queue or exchange, routing configuration, encryption profile and reliability guarantees, message options, etc. A **subscription** is a named configuration for consuming messages, including the source queue, encryption profile, content encoding, delivery options (e.g. acknowledgement handling and prefetch), etc. These must be [configured](#configuration) and supplied when creating the Rascal broker.
 After the broker has been created the subscriptions and publications can be retrivied from the broker and used to publish and consume messages.

 ```js
 // Using async